 Apply protective treatments annually to create a barrier against the elements.
 For glass surfaces, consider a silicone-based water repellent that prevents mineral buildup from rain.
 For metal frames, apply a thin coat of appropriate sealant to prevent oxidation and corrosion, while wooden frames benefit from weather-resistant stains that prevent moisture absorption.

-Watch for warning signs that indicate that you should replace the skylight, including: persistent leaks despite repairs, visible warping of frames, significant condensation between glass panes, or cracked glass that extends beyond a small chip.
+Watch for warning signs that indicate replacement may be necessary, including persistent leaks despite repairs, visible warping of frames, significant condensation between glass panes, or cracked glass that extends beyond a small chip.
 Increasing energy bills might also signal failing seals, allowing heat transfer to occur.
-When repair costs approach 50% of replacement value, or your skylight has exceeded its 20-year expected lifespan, investing in a new, energy-efficient model often proves more economical than continuing repairs.
+Modern skylights have a 25–35 year lifespan and cost $1,200–$3,500 to replace.
+Units installed 10-15 years ago that have multiple issues often become replacement candidates, as modern skylights offer improved energy efficiency and significantly better waterproofing technology.
+When repair costs approach 50% of replacement value, investing in a new, energy-efficient model often proves more economical than continuing repairs.

 When to Call the Professionals: Expert Skylight Services